SimoesCTT/sqlmap-ctt/README.md

 Contact
 -------
-For questions or support, contact Americo Simoes at developer@consciousness.ai.
+For questions or support, contact Americo Simoes at anexsimoes@gmail.com